Ancient Iranian religion: Pantheon

 The Iranian pantheon was similar to that of other Indo-European religions.
 It contained a large number of deities, primarily male.
 These deities personified natural phenomena, social norms or institutions.
 It seems that there were two major groups of deities, the daivas and the ahuras.
 Daiva, which means "heavenly one", is derived from the common Proto-Indo-European word for "god", which is the meaning it has in the Vedas.
 Among some Iranians and in Zoroastrianism the daivas were considered demons, but this view was not universal.
 The ahuras ("lords") were noble sovereign deities.
-They were contradicted with the bagas ("the ones who distribute") and the yazatas ("the ones who are worshipped").
+They were contradicted with the bagha ("the one who distributes") and the yazata ("the one who worshipped").

 The chief of the pantheon was Ahura Mazda ("wise lord").
 He was particularly connected with the principle of social and cosmic order called asha in Avestan.
 Closely connected to him was the ahura Mithra.
 Mithra was the god who presided over the covenants.
 In Iranian religion there were two gods with martial traits similar to those of Vedic Indra, these were Mithra and Vrthraghna.
 The most prominent female deities were Spanta Aramati, the deity of the earth, and Ardvi Sura, the deity of the sacred river.